meyertime/linux-all-the-things/docs/arch-pan-okta.md

 11. The wrapper script uses `kdialog` to prompt for the password.
     1. Install the `kdialog` package.
     2. `xhost +si:localuser:nm-openconnect` to grant access to the local `nm-openconnect` user to use the X window system.
+        1. Add this command to a script under `/etc/profile.d/` to make the setting persist across reboots.
 12. Test it.
     1. Click on the network tray icon.
     2. You should see the VPN connection listed.
 Hover over it and click `Connect`.